Elderjs/docs/elderguide.com/elderjs.md

 In short there is a hook at every major step of the page generation process from system bootstrap (the `bootstrap` hook) all the way to writing html to your computer (on the `requestComplete` hook).

+### The Goal of Elder.js Hooks

+No project becomes a 'tangled mess' on day one.
+It happens over time.

+You or someone on your team makes a small "hacky" fix.

+This change was intended to be temporary but it falls off your team's radar.

+Over time these "hacky" fixes build up and slowly make a project hard to reason about and hard to work on.

+The goal of Elder.js' hook implementation is that any changes that don't fit in a `route.js` file are instead aggregated in a single `hooks.js` file where anyone on a team will know to expect to find any hidden complexity.

+The result of this approach is that of a project's **hacky** fixes are no longer scattered across a project, but instead live in a single self documenting location where users have complete but **predictable** control over the Elder.js page generation process.

+> The added benefit is that plugins can also tap into these hooks offering sharable functionality.

 ### Hook Interface: the `mutable` and `props` Arrays

+Each Elder.js hook explicitly defines which `props` are available to a function registered on a hook along with which of those `props` are `mutable` by that function.

-For each hook there are two arrays defined. `props` and `mutable` this defines the "contract" that the hook interface implements.
+This defines the "contract" that Elder.js' hook interface implements.

-In short, `props` represents the parameters that are available and `mutable` represents which of those parameters can be changed.
+- `props` represents the parameters that are available to a function registered on a hook.
+- `mutable` represents which of the `props` can be changed on a specific hook.

-This structure was implemented to keep all side effects limited and predictable.
+This structure was implemented to keep mutation and side effects predictable.

-Under the hood, all items in the `props` array that aren't in the `mutable` array are passed as a [Proxy](https://javascript.info/proxy).
+> Under the hood, all items in the `props` array that aren't in the `mutable` array are passed as a [Proxy](https://javascript.info/proxy).

-This allows Elder.js to enforce the [`hookInterface.ts`](https://github.com/Elderjs/elderjs/blob/master/src/hookInterface/hookInterface.ts) contract.

-It also keeps hooks/plugins that are shared publicly from doing unexpected things.

 ### Hook Lifecycle